ministryofjustice/fb-specification/documentation/component.md

 ## Properties to be explained

 - name
-- model
+- namespace
-- modelProtect
+- namespaceProtect

-*TODO: flesh this out and link to model stuff*
+*TODO: flesh this out and link to namespace stuff*